Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 The knowledge Shri Maharaj Ji revealed to the assembly was unbelievable!
 He gave

-thousands of quotations from the Vedas, Gita, Bhagavatam and from many other scriptures.
+numerous quotations from the Vedas, Gita, Bhagavatam and from many other scriptures.

 People were astonished and spellbound at his profound and complete mastery of all